mohammed-samiul-islam/Python-AI-Chatbot/README.md

 ## 🧪 Example Prompt

 Try sending it something like:
+    ```bash
     Please write a new note with title “todo.txt” saying “Finish project README”.

 The agent will use its note writing tool and return a helpful response.